Cost basis information

 How we report cost basis

-The IRS introduced regulatory changes related to cost basis in 2011 and will continue to phase in more changes through 2016.
+The IRS phased in regulatory changes related to cost basis beginning in 2011.
 As a result, we're required to provide reporting for a wide variety of nonretirement accounts and investment types.
 In addition to sending the reports directly to investors, we must send them to the IRS as well.